koalup/docker-oracle-ee-12c/README.md

 docker-oracle-ee-12c
 ============================
 ## Oracle 12c Release 1 (12cR1) Enterprise Edition - Dockerfile
-This repository contains a Dockerfile which builds a Docker image that contains one Oracle 12c Release 1 Enterprise Edition container database (CDB) running on Oracle Enterprise Linux 7.
+This repository contains a Dockerfile which builds a Docker image that has one Oracle 12c Release 1 Enterprise Edition container database (CDB) running on Oracle Enterprise Linux 7.

 I have intentionally chosen not to make a prebuilt image available on Docker Hub due to licensing conserns.
 I have also chosen not to automatically download the software or include it in this repository for the same reason.